f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 1. Enforcing Changes to AS3 Classes

-In order to trigger schema enforcement of each class in the template other than Tenant and Application, specify the class name(s) and reference(s) in the Application class additionalProperties, like this:
+In order to trigger schema enforcement of each class in the template other than Tenant and Application, specify the class name(s) and reference(s) in the application class additionalProperties, like this:

 .. code-block:: yaml
    :linenos: